1804: The British Empire established a settlement in Hobart.

 When wandering on the Domain it is unlikely that will get access to the house or gardens.
 They are in a very public spot.
 Very visible and very inaccessible.

 Around the world there are palaces and vice-regal homes which are open to the people throughout the year.
-The government house in Hobart is not like that.
+The government house in Hobart is not.
 Unlike the adjacent Botanical Gardens, you cannot just turn up and wander around the house or gardens.
 They have elaborate fences and are open to the public on a few special occasions when very large crowds turn up to view the grandeur and opulence.